Graph Kernels: A Survey: Experimental Comparison

 On most datasets, the variability in the performance of the different kernels is low.
 The kernels achieve higher performance on binary classification tasks (IMDB-BINARY and REDDIT-BINARY) than on multi-class classification tasks.
-For instance, on IMDB-MULTI, REDDIT-MULTI-5K and REDDIT-MULTI-12K, the highest average accuracies obtained by the considered kernels are $50.68$, $49.36$ and $41.15$, respectively.
+For instance, on IMDB-MULTI, REDDIT-MULTI-5K and REDDIT-MULTI-12K, the highest average accuracies obtained by the considered approaches are $51.7\%$, $56.1\%$ and $48.3\%$, respectively.
 Hence, it is clear that these three datasets are very challenging even for state-of-the-art methods.

 In terms of running time, similar to the labeled case, VH is again the fastest kernel on all datasets.
 The running time of PK, ODD-STh, and WL-VH is also low compared to the other kernels on most datasets.
 The SVM-$\vartheta$, NH, PM, SP and CORE-WL kernels were also competitive in terms of running time.
 Besides achieving low accuracy levels, the Lo-$\vartheta$ kernel is also very computationally expensive.
-The RW, NSPDK, CORE-SP, WL-SP and GH are also very expensive in terms of running time.
-The above $6$ kernels did not manage to calculate any kernel matrix on REDDIT-MULTI-5K and REDDIT-MULTI-12K within one day.
+The WL-PM, RW, NSPDK, CORE-SP, WL-SP and GH are also very expensive in terms of running time.
+The above $7$ kernels did not manage to calculate any kernel matrix on REDDIT-MULTI-5K and REDDIT-MULTI-12K within one day.
+It should be mentioned that these two datasets contain several thousands of graphs, while the size of the graphs is also large (\ie several hundreds of vertices on average).
 The SM kernel failed to compute the kernel matrix on IMDB-BINARY, IMDB-MULTI and COLLAB within one day, while it exceeded the maximum available memory on the remaining three datasets.
-The WL-VH and CORE-WL kernels also exceeded the maximum available memory on REDDIT-MULTI-5K and REDDIT-MULTI-12K.
-It should be mentioned that these two datasets contain several thousands of graphs, while the size of the graphs is also large (\ie several hundreds of vertices on average).

 When dealing with tasks that involve unlabeled graphs, we suggest to assign discrete node labels to the vertices of the graphs (\eg set the label of each vertex equal to its degree), and then to again employ kernels that utilize some neighborhood aggregation mechanism.
-For instance, the NH and WL-VH kernels achieve high accuracies and their computational complexity is low, although WL-VH is not always efficient in terms of memory consumption.
+For instance, the CORE-WL-VH, WL-OA, NH, and WL-VH kernels achieve high accuracies, while their computational complexity is realtively low.
+Altenatively, a GNN model could be employed, especially in the case of large datasets.
+Note, however, that even though GIN was found to be the best-performing approach in this set of experiments, the highest performance on $4$ out of the $6$ datasets was achieved by some graph kernel and not by a GNN.
+Therefore, kernels still seem to be well-suited for such kind of datasets.

-\subsubsection{Node-Attributed Graphs}
+\paragraph{Node-Attributed Graphs}